henryseg/non-euclidean_VR/doc/tutorials/start/index.md

 ### Remarks

-- In this example we assume that the directories `vendor` and `thurston` are at the same level as the `index.html` file.
+- In this example we assume that the directories `vendor` and `3ds` are at the same level as the `index.html` file.
 - For the moment, all the modules need be declared (even if we are not using them).
-- The names of the 3d-party modules (three, stats, dat.gui, etc) should not be changed.
+- The names in the import map ('three', '3ds', etc) cannot be changed.

 ### Geometry.

-In the above example, we have chosen a geometry, via the module `ThurstonEuc.js`.
+In the above example, we have chosen a geometry, via the module `3dsEuc.js`.
-Indeed all the tools for each geometry are wrapped in a single file with the name `ThurstonXXX.js` where `XXX` has the following meaning.
+Indeed, all the tools for each geometry are wrapped in a single file with the name `3dsXXX.js` where `XXX` has the following meaning.

 | XXX | Geometry                                          |